-The master Energy and Environmental Sciences focuses on tackling global challenges with respect to environment and sustainability.
-As these are huge challenges, the master focuses on energy, and is treating these challenges from a natural science perspective.
-It trains its students that the natural sciences approach is only a part of the story and collaboration with other scientific disciplines are necessarily.
+The Master of Energy and Environmental Sciences focuses on tackling global challenges with respect to environment and sustainability.
+As these are huge challenges, the master focuses on energy and is treating these challenges from a natural science perspective.
+It trains its students that the natural sciences approach is only a part of the story and that collaboration with other scientific disciplines is necessary.
 More information about the master can be found here.

-Other masters that can be attend after finishing the bachelor Chemistry or Chemical engineering are:
+Other masters that can be attended after finishing the Bachelor of Chemistry or Chemical Engineering are:

-2. Molecular Biology and Biotechnology: In this master you learn more about genetics, microbiology, cellbiology, and biochemistry
+- Molecular Biology and Biotechnology: In this master, you learn more about genetics, microbiology, cell biology, and biochemistry

 - Water Technology (joint degree): This master focuses on global water problems

 - Nanoscience (Topmaster): Here you study the fundamental and functional properties of matter on the nanoscale.